 However, now, when most important people have their own social media profiles, it has become much easier.
 For example, you can now easily contact even the CEO of a company on Twitter, simply replying to their Tweet or mentioning them in yours.

 Of course, if you want them to notice you, your tweet needs to be well-crafted and showcase exactly why they should hire you.
-For some inspiring examples, check out these 140-character resumes designed to wow potential employers on Twitter.
+Check out these inspiring examples of 140-character resumes designed to wow potential employers on Twitter.

 Remember, though, that’s not the only way you can benefit from social media.
 Social networks also allow you to establish contacts with other important people, who can teach you something, assist you with something, and even help you land a dream job someday.

-Join groups on Facebook and LinkedIn, participate in group discussions on LinkedIn and Twitter, create and publish your own blog related to your niche – and you’ll be able to make new important business connections and get noticed.
+Join groups on Facebook and LinkedIn and participate in group discussions on LinkedIn and Twitter chats.
+Create and publish your own blog related to your niche, and you’ll be able to make new important business connections and get noticed.

-When you create a blog related to a certain niche and fill it with unique and valuable information, you can become a niche expert (of course, if you do this right and invest some time in communication and promotion).
+When you publish a blog related to a certain niche and fill it with unique and valuable information, you can become a niche expert in your industry, but only if you do it right and invest some time and effort in blog promotion.

-Moreover, the best way to make an impression on a company you would like to work at is to communicate with them (on their blog, for example).
+Moreover, the best way to make an impression on a company you would like to work at is to communicate with them directly – on their blog, for example.

-You can comment on some articles or posts, voicing your opinion.
-Just make sure that you have a back link to your blog posted in your signature so it’s easy for them to find it.
+You can comment and voice your opinion on some of their articles or posts.
+Just make sure that you have a backlink to your blog posts in your signature so it’s easy for them to find your blog.

-Use social media to check out job offers.
+4. Use social media to check out job offers

 Many of us have companies we dream of working in.
 However, they aren’t always looking for new employees at the point when you receive an opportunity to change your job.